pika42/opus-bitrate-analyzer/README.md

     # Or with specific file
     .\audio_bitrate_analyzer.ps1 -filePath "C:\<path_to_file>\audio_file.opus"

-Double click on run_bitrate_analyzer-ps1.bat to run bitrate_analyzer.ps1 for easy execution.
+Double click on 'run_bitrate_analyzer-ps1.bat' to run bitrate_analyzer.ps1 for easy execution.

 ------
 ------

-Run the bitrate_analyzer.bat file for Windows OSs.
+Run the 'bitrate_analyzer.bat' file for Windows OSs.

 For Windows OSs, if you double-click bitrate_analyzer.bat, bitrate_analyzer.py runs in the cmd.exe window.
 Then the audio file selection window opens.
 You select the file in .opus .mka or .ogg format.
 By default .opus files are selected.
 For other formats, click on " All Files(*.*) " and select your audio file.